 It’s amazing that after doing this thousands of times, the first thought that comes into my mind as I start is, “Now what am really doing and how am I actually going to do it?”

 Word studies, diagrammatical analysis, Greek and Hebrew, homiletical outlines, illustrations, introductions and conclusions, applications, implications, transitions, titles—sermon prep is not for that faint of heart or the lazy of spirit.
 But I have to admit that I love it.
 Really, it is my favorite part of my “job.”

 But it is far easier to forget what the design of preaching is than I would like to admit.
-In the forward to The Salvation of Souls edited by Richard A. Bailey and Gregory A. Wills, George Marsden provides this insightful context and quote from the preaching of Jonathan Edwards:
+In his book, The Salvation of Souls, George Marsden provides this insightful context and quote from the preaching Jonathan Edwards: